persevie/statemanjs/README.md

 get(): T;

 /**
- * The method of subscribing to the state change.
+ * The method of subscribing to the status change.
  * Accepts a callback function (subscription callback),
  * which will be called at each update, and a subscription options object.
  * In the options, you can specify information about the subscription,
- * as well as specify the condition under which the subscriber will be notified.
+ * as well as specify the condition under which the subscriber will be notified
+ * and mark the subscriber as protected.
+All subscribers are unprotected by default.
+ * Protected subscribers can only be unsubscribed using the unsubscribe method returned by this method.
  * Returns the unsubscribe callback function.
  *
  * @param subscriptionCb A function that runs on every update.
  * @param subscriptionOptions Additional information and notification condition.
  * @returns Unsubscribe callback function.
  */
-subscribe(subscriptionCb: SubscriptionCb<T>, subscriptionOptions?: SubscriptionOptions<T>): UnsubscribeCb;
+subscribe(
+    subscriptionCb: SubscriptionCb<T>,
+    subscriptionOptions?: SubscriptionOptions<T>,
+): UnsubscribeCb;

-/** Remove all subscribers */
+/** Remove all unprotected subscribers */
 unsubscribeAll(): void;

 /**
- * Returns counter of all active subscribers.
+ * Returns count of all active subscribers.
  * @returns number.
  */
 getActiveSubscribersCount(): number;